Thomas Palmeri, Ph.D.

 fax: 615-343-8449

 I received my BS in cognitive science from Carnegie Mellon in 1987, my Ph.D. in cognitive psychology from Indiana University in 1995, and then began my faculty position at Vanderbilt.
-I am currently Distinguished Professor of Psychology, Professor of Computer Science, Professor of Ophthalmology and Visual Sciences, Chair of the Department of Psychology, and head the CatLab.
+I currently hold the Centennial Chair and am a Professor of Psychology, Computer Science, and Ophthalmology and Visual Sciences.
+I serve as Chair of the Department of Psychology and head the CatLab.
 My ORCID ID is 0000-0001-7617-9797.

 vita | courses taught | personal stuff | Erdösacademic family tree